Rachni/GameShelf-Video-Game-Rating-App/README.md

 - Frontend: React components with Tailwind CSS for styling.
 - API Integration: RAWG API for fetching game data (cached in the database).

-### 📌 GitHub Project Description
-GameShelf is a video game review and tracking web app built with Laravel (PHP) and React.
-It allows users to rate games, create lists, and discover new titles.
-The project showcases modern web development techniques, including API integration, authentication, and responsive design.
 ---

 ## 📌 Versión en Español